AnthonyNicklin/milestone01-TheMonkees/README.md

 Features on this website are:

-* On every desktop/large screen the logo of the band is presented and there is also a link to the home page.
+* On every screen size the logo of the band is presented and is also a link to the [home page](https://anthonynicklin.github.io/milestone01-TheMonkees/)
 * The links in the navigation when hovered over turn black with an underline to indicate which link the fans cursor is over.
 * When hovering over any links the cursor changes from a pointer to a hand.
 * On every page in the footer there are links to the band's soical media pages to the respected soical media platforms.
+* When hovering over a social link, the icon changes colour to that social media platforms colour.
 * For each [live date](https://anthonynicklin.github.io/milestone01-TheMonkees/#live-dates) there is a 'find ticket' button that takes them the respected page on ticketmaster.com.
 * The [booking form](https://anthonynicklin.github.io/milestone01-TheMonkees/#book-us) lets the fan input their information and gives an error message if the data is not in the correct format or missing.
-* Video and audio on the [media](https://anthonynicklin.github.io/milestone01-TheMonkees/media.html) page have contorls that the fan can use to fully control the video and audio.
+* Video and audio on the [media](https://anthonynicklin.github.io/milestone01-TheMonkees/media.html) page have controls that the fan can use to fully control the video and audio.

 ## Technologies Used ##